Blog, Events & News

 Introducing Machine Learning and Behavioural analysis

 Getting this level of information about bot activity though required much more sophisticated approaches.
 This wasn’t a matter of just matching rulesets of system activity.
-It required detailed and sophisticated analysis of all user behaviour, both bot and human, to determine what are legitimate and illegitimate intents.
+It required a detailed and sophisticated analysis of all user behaviour, both bot and human, to determine what are legitimate and illegitimate intents.
 Billions of lines of data had to be evaluated, patterns had to be identified and intent defined and re-defined as more activity took place.
-All this needed to be undertaken in effectively real time without impacting system latency.
+All this needed to be undertaken in effectively real-time without impacting system latency.

 Only cutting-edge machine learning technology could undertake this level of complex data processing, so machine learning is a fundamental part of what makes Netacea next generation, but it is only the tool, not the real differentiator.
 Only by harnessing this toolset did Netacea manage to build the next generation solution required to address the limitations of other bot detection tools.

 Firstly, we have our team of excellent data scientists who are working to solve the problems described above using ever more complex algorithms, using supervised and unsupervised learning, neural nets etc. Machine learning provides the toolset to help solve the problem but not the expertise.

 Secondly, the cloud-based data processing engine that Netacea uses allows for much more complex analysis to be undertaken, and the combination of real-time and near real-time bot analysis means that Netacea can be an ultra-low latency system while still providing the levels of analysis needed to implement more complex machine learning algorithms.
 It also allows us to be constantly re-evaluating a visitor as their behaviour evolves, when you are detecting intent this evolving of opinion over time is essential as intent only becomes clearer with the more activity that is seen.
 Some bots can be detected on first connection, but these are the less sophisticated bots and the numbers of those being seen will only reduce over time.